kbalog/ir-course/project/README.md

 ## Deadlines

-  * **October 27 (Wed) 16:00** Registering project groups.
-(Application form will be linked from here.)
+  * **October 27 (Wed) 16:00** Registration of groups by filling out [this form](https://forms.gle/DQNUr2vbNfsRPWSH7).
 If you don't register, you'll be "randomly" assigned with other people.
   * **Nov 12 (Fri) 12:00** Delivery of draft project report for feedback.
 Feedback will be given during the Tue/Wed meeting the week after.
   * **Nov 22 (Mon) 12:00** Delivery of final project report.